Google & Levi’s Partnership: Wearable Technology is Game-Changing

 Style icons James Dean and Marlon Brando tucked a pack of Camel cigarettes in the pockets and wore them over white T-shirts.
 Singer Elvis Presley swiveled and pivoted to “Heartbreak Hotel” clad in denim.

 In the ’70s, actor Martin Sheen brought back the look in the movie Badlands.

 In my youth, the Levi’s denim jacket was passed on to Zack Morris in Saved by the Bell and Dylan McKay in Beverly Hills, 90210.

 And now, it’s only fitting that the denim jacket is getting a tech makeover.

 The new Levi’s Trucker Jacket, made in collaboration with Google, lets the “cool kids” interact with their digital life while keeping a smartphone tucked away.

 For the reasonable price of $198, the Levi’s jacket has sleeves interwoven with touch-sensitive threads that connect to a small Bluetooth device embedded in the cuff.

 The jacket vibrates when a favorite contact texts you.
-It tells Spotify to skip to the next song with the swipe of a cuff.
+It tells Spotify (NYSE:SPOT) to skip to the next song with the swipe of a cuff.
 It can even control your smartphone’s camera from 20 feet away.